Facts At A Glance

 Our University Model

-Stevenson University has developed a comprehensive university model that encompasses six schools: the Brown School of Business and Leadership, the School of Design, the School of Education, The School of Humanities and Social Sciences, the School of the Sciences, and the School of Graduate and Professional Studies.
+Stevenson University has developed a comprehensive university model that encompasses seven schools: the Brown School of Business and Leadership, the School of Design, the School of Education, The School of Humanities and Social Sciences, School of Health Professions, the School of the Sciences, and the School of Graduate and Professional Studies.

 Bachelor's Degree Programs